 • Interprofessional and multidisciplinary dialogue and engagement

-• Can test new and innovative ideas, understandings, approaches, and opinions
+• Can test new and innovative ideas, understandings, approaches, and opinions• Identification of problems

 • Healthy consideration and debate of meaningful issues